chvancooten/BugBountyScanner/README.md

--t, --toolsdir            tools directory (no trailing /), defaults to '/opt' -q, --quick               perform quick recon only (default: false) -d, --domain <domain>     top domain to scan, can take multiple -o, --outputdirectory     output directory, defaults to current directory ('.')
--w, --overwrite           overwrite existing files.
+-t, --toolsdir            tools directory (no trailing /), defaults to '/opt' -q, --quick               perform quick recon only (default: false) -d, --domain <domain>     top domain to scan, can take multiple -o, --outputdirectory     parent output directory, defaults to current directory (subfolders will be created per domain) -w, --overwrite           overwrite existing files.
 Skip steps with existing files if not provided (default: false) -c, --collaborator-id     pass a BurpSuite Collaborator BIID to Nuclei to detect blind vulns (default: not enabled)